asympro/SuperNova/README.md

 To execute a trade, you can use the /trade command, for example "/trade mine" to execute a buy trade.

 ## Dependencies

-python-telegram-bot: A Python wrapper for the Telegram Bot API.
+__python-telegram-bot__: A Python wrapper for the Telegram Bot API.

-openai: Python client library for the OpenAI API.
+__openai__: Python client library for the OpenAI API.

-json: Lightweight data interchange format inspired by JavaScript object literal syntax.
+__json__: Lightweight data interchange format inspired by JavaScript object literal syntax.

-functools: Includes higher-order functions and operations on callable objects.
+__functools__: Includes higher-order functions and operations on callable objects.

-collections: Implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers.
+__collections__: Implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers.